Ken Louko's Bio - Instructor, Guide, and Mentor

-He supports catch & release fishing and is a Life Time Member of Trout Unlimited; past Vice Chairman of the Georgia Council of Trout Unlimited; and, for over 20 years actively involved with the Atlanta Fly Fishing Club where he currently serves as AFFC's Casting Co-Director.
+He supports catch & release fishing and is a member of Fly Fishers International; a Life Time Member of Trout Unlimited; past Vice Chairman of the Georgia Council of Trout Unlimited; and, for over 20 years actively involved with the Atlanta Fly Fishing Club most recently as AFFC's Casting Co-Director.

 He currently lives in Cumming, Georgia after residing in Atlanta for 22 years.

 Ken's coldwater and warmwater fishing experience has been chasing a variety of species with a fly rod including Trout, Landlocked Atlantic Salmon, Smallmouth Bass, Striped Bass, and Fall-run Great Lakes Steelhead and Brown Trout.
 Regional trips have included fly fishing in the Southeast, the Northeast and the Rocky Mountain states.
 He ties many of his own flies and owns WAY too many fly tying materials.
 Locally, during the Winter months, Ken actively pursues Striped Bass and KY Spotted Bass on Lake Sidney Lanier.

 In saltwater, he pursues Redfish, Sea Trout, Bonefish and Permit.

 Internationally, Ken has fly fished in Canada, the Bahamas, France, the Cayman Islands, Scotland, and New Zealand.

 Since 1986, he has made more than 30 trips out West pursuing trout throughout a variety of seasons in Yellowstone National Park, Utah, New Mexico, Colorado, Idaho, Wyoming, and Montana.